symphoniacloud/dynamodb-entity-store/documentation/TransactionalOperations.md

 ### `.get()`

-Once you've specified an entity - either the first entity when you call `.buildGetTransaction()`, or subsequent entities by calling `nextEntity()` - you can specify "get-actions" which are in the context of **the most recently specified entity**.
+Once you've specified an entity - either the first entity when you call `.buildGetTransaction()`, or subsequent entities by calling `nextEntity()` - you specify "get-actions" in the context of **the most recently specified entity**.

-Each get-action is specified by one call to [`.get()`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/GetTransactionBuilder.html#get), which takes one argument - a `keySource` which is used along with the entity to generate the key for desired object.
+Each get-action is specified by one call to [`.get()`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/GetTransactionBuilder.html#get), which takes one argument - a `keySource` used, along with the entity, to generate the key for desired object.
 This uses precisely the same logic as `.getOrThrow()` or `.getOrUndefined()` as described in [chapter 3](GettingStartedWithOperations.md).

 Because the library uses a builder pattern for transactions make sure to use the result of each `.get()` for whatever you do next.